 One of the most telling things I hear when working with employees in a practice is, “that’s not my job.”
 It’s one of the sentences that drives supervisors completely nuts.
-Supervisors interpret this as, “I don’t care about the practice.
+Managers interpret this as, “I don’t care about the practice.
 I’m just here for the paycheck.”

 Often though, we train people to think that way and then reward them for doing it.
 Usually this is not on purpose, but we reinforce it with the language we use and our relationship with employees.
 Even during the interview process, we focus on the job duties and performance measures.